 First, let's ensure we are safely evaporating the alcohol in a way that does not cause physical harm.

-Here are the most important safety considerations to keep in mind before getting started.
+Here are the most important safety considerations to remember before starting.

 Skin Contact